-On a typical day I get in before 10am, grab breakfast (usually Honey Nut Cheerios and cold brew), and then start working through my emails and determining my major to-do’s for the day.
+On a typical day, I get in before 10 am, grab breakfast (usually Honey Nut Cheerios and cold brew), and then start working through my emails and determining my major to-dos for the day.
 I don’t love staying at my desk for too long, so once I’ve organized my to do’s and calendar I move to the bar area.
-This area has more daylight or work on the roof to further awaken my soul.
+This area has more daylight or I may work on the roof to further awaken my soul.

 I rely on my communication and time management skills the most in this role.
 As my position requires different levels of attention to multiple marketing channels, I rely heavily on my calendar and build in reminders and blocked times to work on bigger projects.
 The Google suite is also super helpful in my day to day; I don’t know where I’d be without Sheets, Docs, or Slides.
 Dropbox is another lifesaver; it helps me to organize and stay on top of the many documents involved in locking in sponsorship deals.

 What’s the most fun or creative part of your marketing strategist role?